sonata-project/SonataMediaBundle/docs/reference/amazon_s3.rst

                 version:     '%s3_version%' # latest by default (cf. https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/configuration.html#version)
                 sdk_version: '%s3_sdk_version%' # 2 by default

 .. note::

-   This bundle is currently using KNP Gaufrette as S3 adapter and the default sdk used is version 2.
+   This bundle is currently using KNP Gaufrette as S3 adapter and the default SDK used is version 2.
-   Changes have been made in the bundle to allow you to use version 3, simply update `sdk_version` parameter for this.
+   Changes have been made in the bundle to allow you to use version 3, update `sdk_version` parameter for this.